“Nobody takes advice, but everyone accepts money; therefore money is better than advice “

 Many experts of the cryptocurrency world believe that the new wave of popularity of cryptocurrency will be associated with stablecoin.

-As you know, cryptocurrency is one of the most valuable assets, which hinders the development of this tool in operational work and real business.
+As you know, cryptocurrency is one of the most valuable assets, which hinders the development of this instrument in operational work and real business.
 However, the development of stablecoins may be the greatest step in the history of cryptocurrency development and in the next decade we can look at stablecoins as one of the catalysts for the widespread adoption of cryptocurrencies, as a ubiquitous method of payment for goods and services..

 As mentioned above, from a technical point of view, a distinctive feature of a stablecoin from a conventional crypt is its link to the rate of the underlying asset.
 We said that one of the most common ways of linking to a course is material support.
 This is in simplified form.
 However, in reality, there are at least three common types of collateral for stablecoin..